Pearmain

 A pearmain, also formerly spelled "permain", is a type of apple.
-The name may once have been applied to a particular variety of apple that kept well, although in more modern times its inclusion in varietal names was, like the term 'Pippin', "largely decoration" rather than indicating any shared qualities.
+The name may once have been applied to a particular variety of apple that kept well, although in more modern times its inclusion in varietal names, like the term 'Pippin', is "largely decoration" rather than indicating any shared qualities.

 The original 'Pearmain' variety has not been conclusively identified and may now be extinct.

 Etymology and history

 There has been some debate over the origin of the name "pearmain".
 The pomologist Robert Hogg suggested that it originated in mediaeval times from pyrus magnus, "great pear", and referred to a type of apple having a large pear-like shape.
 Hogg believed that the variety 'Winter Pearmain' was both "the original of all the Pearmains" and the oldest recorded variety of apple in England, with evidence it was cultivated in Norfolk in c.1200.

 Other sources suggest that the name "pearmain" was in fact originally used for a type of pear, and was first applied to apples only during the 16th century.
 It has been suggested the word was derived from Old French pearmain and possibly ultimately from Latin parmensia "of Parma", though the latter is probably folk etymology.